wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

     subl %ebx, %esp               # add the size of our array to the stack to allocate the required space
 ```

-It is important to note that the `shl` instruction is actually a shift-left of the value in the `ebx` register, which in effect multiplies the value in `ecx` by 2^2, or 4.
-This could also be achieved by the instruction `imul $4, $ebx`, but as the multiplication is a power of 2, it takes less cpu cycles if we use `shl`.
+It is important to note that the `shl` instruction is actually a shift-left of the value in the `ebx` register, which in effect multiplies the value in `ecx` by 2^2, or 4 by shifting all the 1 bits in the register to the left.
+This could have also been achieved by the instruction `imul $4, $ebx`, but as the multiplication is a power of 2, it takes less cpu cycles if we use `shl`.

 #### Variable initialisation